PureStorage-OpenConnect/openstack-docs/source/manila/api_overview/section_manila-api-overview.rst

 ---------------------

 .. note::
-   These commands are not supported by the Pure Storage FlashBlade Manila drivers.
+   These commands are not supported by the Everpure FlashBlade Manila drivers.

 +---------------------------+------------------------------------------------+---------------------------------------------------------------------+
 | Operation                 | CLI Command                                    | Description                                                         |